fabriziosalmi/tad/docs/guide/getting-started.md

 # Getting Started

-Welcome to TAZCOM!
+Welcome to TAD!
 This guide will help you get up and running in minutes.

-## What is TAZCOM?
+## What is TAD?

-TAZCOM (Tactical Autonomous Zone Communications) is a **peer-to-peer, decentralized chat system** designed for offline-first communication.
+TAD (Tactical Autonomous Zone Communications) is a **peer-to-peer, decentralized chat system** designed for offline-first communication.
 It works on local networks without internet access and provides end-to-end encrypted private channels.

 ### Perfect For